dpratt3/SoundCrowd/README.md

           "description": "An album about time.",
           "createdAt": "2021-11-19 20:39:36",
           "updatedAt": "2021-11-19 20:39:36",
-          "previewImage": "image url"
+          "imageUrl": "image url"
         }
       ]
     }
     ```

-- Error response: Couldn't find an Artist with the specified id
+- Error response: Couldn't find an Artist(User) with the specified id

   - Status Code: 404
   - Headers: